shyam100v/cs4641Project/README.md

 -> https://www.kaggle.com/datasnaek/youtube-new <br/>
 This dataset includes several months of data on daily trending YouTube videos.
 Data includes the video title, channel title, publish time, tags, views, likes and dislikes, description, and comment count for up to 200 trending videos per day for several regions.
 More information like the channel’s age, channel's video count, and subscriber count have been added using the YouTube API.
 From this dataset, we will only be using the USA's, Canada's, and Great Britain's trending video data.

-#### Write about YouTube API and out data collection
+### YouTube API
+We also augment the available data with our own data scavenged from YouTube using its APIs.
+We wrote a [script](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/youtubeCrawl.ipynb) to fetch the top 200 trending videos from USA, Canada and Great Britain everyday for roughly a month.
+In addition, the channel information was also fetched and [compiled](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/combiningData.ipynb) with the data from Kaggle.

 ## Cleaning up the data
-Youtube fosters content from all around the world, so we have deleted video entries in the dataset that are not in english to easier analyze the data, as not everyone in our team speaks other languages such as french.
-We have also removed null entries, separated the publishing time column into specific month, day, year, and time columns, and handled outliers using hard thresholds and by using the mean and standard deviation.
+1. __Languages__: Youtube fosters content from all around the world in numerous languages.
+We discard video entries in the dataset that do not have English titles to easier analyze the data.

-### Regarding duplicates in the data
-There are duplicates in the old and new data.
-A lot of videos in old Data did not have Video ID.
-They are marked as "notAvailable" in videoID.
-The old data had 80362 duplicates.
-There were totally 105094 data points in old data.
-76.5% of old data were duplicates.
-The videos with highest number of views was retained.
-The new dataset had 8276 duplicates and 1483 unique values.
-Now totally we have 24502 (old) + 1483 (new) = 25985 unique points
+2. __Handling duplicates__: Several videos are in trending charts for multiple days.
+In order to not skew the data, we retain only one copy of each video with the highest number of views.
+3. __Null entries__: We have also removed videos with ratings disables and comments disabled.
+4. __Handling dates and time__: We parse the dates and times in YouTube's native format to formats suitable for machine learning algorithms (floats and integets)
+5. __Handling outliers__: To gain insights for a majority of the data, outliers were removed using hard thresholds and by using the mean and standard deviation.

 ### Data Format
 The csv format of final file that contains both Old and New data: